When You Shouldn’t Call The Police

-Often times after 10 minutes most situations have cooled down and there is no need for intervention.
-The best decision is to get counseling to avoid these situations in the future.
+Typically after 10 minutes most domestic dispute situations have cooled down to the point where there is no need for police intervention.
+After the dust has settled, it is strongly recommended that all involved parties seek professional counseling in order to avoid these situations in the future.